tiendo1011/sicp/README.md

-Setup follow the instruction here: https://crash.net.nz/posts/2014/08/configuring-vim-for-sicp/ Only one difference, I use this version of tslime instead of the one mentioned in the post: https://github.com/jgdavey/tslime.vim
+Setup follow the instruction here: https://crash.net.nz/posts/2014/08/configuring-vim-for-sicp/ With some modifications:
+1. I use this version of tslime instead of the one mentioned in the post: https://github.com/jgdavey/tslime.vim
+2. I don't use paredit.vim, the auto complete parentheses features make it hard to delete things when I want, also hard to add things when I want, and some vim movement doesn't work (J, O...) so it's not worth it.

 What I have learned so far:
 - Abstraction barrier is important, it allows you to focus on one level at the time.